-Donor Value Year/s of Tenure Conditions General (continued) Frank Knox Memorial Fellowships at Harvard University Stipend of \$3800 pa plus tuition fees 1, sometimes 2 years Applicants must be British subjects and Australian citizens, who are graduates or near graduates of an Australian University Nuffield Foundation Commonwealth Travelling Fellowships† Living and travel allowances 1 year Australian citizens usually between 25 and 35 who are graduates preferably with higher degrees and who have at least a year's teaching or research experience at a university.
-Applications close by February The Rhodes Scholarship Approximately £3300-£3600 2 years, may be extended for a third year Unmarried male and female Australian citi- zens between the ages of 19 and 25 who have been domiciled in Australia at least 5 years and have completed at least 2 years of an approved university course.
-Appli- cations close in July each year Rothmans Fellowships Award‡ \$14,000 pa 1 year, renewable up to 3 years The field of study is unrestricted.
-Appli- cations close early September each year
+Donor Value Year/s of Tenure Conditions General (continued) The Rhodes Scholarship Approximately £4000 stg pa 2 years, may be extended for a third year Unmarried male and female Australian citi zens between the ages of 19 and 25 who have been domiciled in Australia at least years and have completed at least 2 years of an approved university course.
+Appli cations close in early September each year.
+Rothmans Fellowships Award‡ \$14 000 pa 1 year, renewable up to 3 years The field of study is unrestricted.
+Appli cations close early September each year.
+Biological Sciences Queen Elizabeth II Postdoctoral Fellowships in the Physical and Biological Sciences§ Stipend of \$18 475 pa increased to \$19 847 pa at age 28 years. \$500 pa for dependent wife, \$200 pa for each dependent child, plus other allow- ances.
+2 years Applicants must be Australian citizens o citizens of the UK who have gained a PhE degree or equivalent qualification in one o the physical or biological sciences.
+Usually applicants should be under 30 years of age Applications close at the end of the firs weeks in March and September.
+Science American Optical Corporation Scholarship · To enable a graduate in optometry to undertake study for the award of the degree of Master of Optometry.
+Inquiries to Dr E Holden, School of Optometry.
+Contavue Laboratories Contact Lens Graduate Research Scholarship \$1000 pa 1 year renewable To enable a graduate in optometry, medi cine, or other appropriate discipline to undertake the degree of Master of Scienc Hydron Laboratories Contact Lens Research Scholarship or PhD in the School of Optometry.
+Inquir ies to Dr B. Holden, School of Optometry.
+Contact Lens Society of Australia J J The John Ragnar Anderson Memorial Scholarships in Chemistry As determined by the Committee To enable a graduate to undertake full-tim study approved by the Head of School of Chemistry for the award of a higher degree The scholarship may be held concurrent with another scholarship awarded for th same purpose.
+Applications to Registrar b 31 October.

-Biological Sciences

-Queen Elizabeth II Postdoctoral Fellowships in the Physical and Biological Sciences§ Stipend of \$17,131 pa increased to \$18,403 pa at age 28 years. \$500 pa for dependent wife, \$200 pa for each dependent child, plus other allowances.
-2 years

-Applicants must be Australian citizens or citizens of the UK who have gained a PhD or equivalent qualification in one of the physical or biological sciences.
-Usually applicants should be under 30 years of age.
-Applications close at the end of the first weeks in March and September

-† Applications to the Secretary, The Nuffield Foundation Australian Advisory Committee, PO Box 783, Canberra City 2061.

-\\ Applications to Mr H. McCredie, Secretary of the NSW Committee, University of Sydney, NSW 2006.
+Applications to Mr H. McCredie, Secretary of the NSW Committee, University of Sydney, NSW 2006